BIOGRAPHY OF JAMES MORRIS, AN EXPERIENCED MEDIATOR SERVING ALL OF NEW YORK STATE

 Rochester, New York

-- Acting City Court Judge, Rochester, New York (1977 - 2005, when appointed by District Administrative Supreme Court Justice)
+- Former Acting City Court Judge, Rochester, New York for more than 30 years when appointed by District Administrative Supreme Court Justice

 Other Professional Experience/Memberships - Current

 - New York State Office of Court Administration - Senior Faculty

 - New York State Bar Association

 Tort Insurance and Compensation Law Section - past Chair ADR Committee

 - Martindale-Hubbell Highest Peer Rating - AV in both Skill and Ethics

 - Listed “The Best Lawyers in America ” 2012-2018

 - The American Society of Writers on Legal Subjects